 This website contains presentations, reports and/or filings of Integrys Energy Group, Inc. that contain time-sensitive information.
 The information contained therein is accurate only as of the date thereof.
 Integrys Energy Group, Inc. will not be reviewing or updating the material that is contained in these items after that date.
 The information contained therein may be updated, amended, supplemented or otherwise altered by subsequent presentations, reports and/or filings by Integrys Energy Group, Inc. These documents may contain forward-looking statements.
 Actual results may differ materially from those anticipated in such statements as a result of various factors discussed in our SEC filings.

 This website also contains information provided by third parties.
 Integrys Energy Group, Inc. is not responsible for any such third party content that may be accessed via this site.
 Integrys Energy Group, Inc. does not endorse the content contained in these sites, nor the organizations publishing those sites, and hereby disclaims any responsibility for such content.

-natural gas customers and 500 thousand electric customers.
+serve 1.6 million natural gas customers and 500,000

-managed areas including field operations, regulatory compliance,
+in, and managed areas including field operations, regulatory

-He is a graduate of the Harvard Business School's
+Oshkosh.
+He's a graduate of the Harvard Business School's

 Advanced Management Program.